design-tokens/community-group/technical-reports/format/composite-types.md

 - `fontName`: The typography's font.
 The value of this property must be a valid [font name](#font-name) or a reference to a font name token.
 - `fontSize`: The size of the typography.
 The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `fontWeight`: The weight of the typography.
-The value of this property must be a valid JSON string or a reference to a string token.
+The value of this property must be a valid [font weight](#font-weight) or a reference to a font weight token.
 - `letterSpacing`: The horizontal spacing between characters.
 The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `lineHeight`: The vertical spacing between lines of typography.
 The value of this property must be a valid JSON string or a reference to a string token.